dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet number describing the public-key algorithm used.

-- Only for v6 packets, a fixed-length octet field containing random values used as salt, which length depends on the hash algorithm used and is defined in table {{hash-registry}}.
+- Only for v6 signatures, a variable-length octet field containing:
+  - a single octet scalar octet count.
+The value MUST match the value defined for the hash algorithm as specified in table {{hash-registry}}.
+  - a random value used as salt of the specified length.
 The value MUST match the salt field of the corresponding Signature packet.

 - Only for v3 packets, an eight-octet number holding the Key ID of the signing key.